1vicxtr/Moon-v2/README.md

 ***
 ## Version
 Moon is in its first quarter phase (v1.2), so you can now write HTML tags and text inside them.

+## Documentation

+See [ARCHITECTURE.md](docs/ARCHITECTURE.md) for a detailed explanation of how Moon works.